parakeet-nest/parakeet/examples/65-hyde/README.md

+# Experiments with Hypothetical Document Embeddings (HyDE)
-# This is a work in progress
+> 🚧 this is a work in progress